robiningelbrecht/speedcubing-glossary/README.md

     </tr>
     <tr>
         <td><strong>God&#039;s number</strong></td>
-        <td>God&#039;s number, also called &quot;God&#039;s algorithm&quot;, is the minimum number of moves needed to solve a cube, regardless of the starting configuration.</td>
+        <td>God&#039;s number, also called &quot;God&#039;s algorithm&quot;, is the maximum number of moves needed to solve a cube, regardless of the starting configuration.</td>
     </tr>
 </table>